 - Encourage students to ask questions, solve problems, draw inferences and make their own conclusions.

-Over 1,300 K-5th grade students (approximately 70 classes), participate in these programs each year; this is an estimated 80% of all K-5th grade students in Teton County.
-During the 2017-18 school year, we implemented the following programs:
+Over 1,300 K-5th grade students (approximately 80 classes), participate in these programs each year.
+During the 2018-19 school year, we implemented the following programs:

-- Kindergarten Push and Pull Workshop (Force and Motion standard)
+- Kindergarten Push and Pull Workshop and Animal Habitats Workshop

 - 3rd Grade Force and Motion Workshop